thanosDelatolas/thanosDelatolas/README.md

 ## Hello!👋
-I 'm a PhD student at DTU Compute.
+I am a PhD student at DTU Compute.
 I am working with videos 🎥 ✨